Medical studies Latinum

 Supplementary Latin courses in Austria

 In Austria, the situation is slightly different to Germany when it comes to Latin.
-Here you need a Latinum to study medicine or, alternatively, you have to take part in a so-called supplementary Latin course within the first 4 semesters, which concludes with a supplementary Latin exam.
+Here you need a Latinum to study medicine or alternatively you have to take part in a so-called supplementary Latin course within the first 4 semesters, which concludes with a supplementary Latin exam.

 Similar to the subject of medical terminology integrated into the degree programme in Germany, the supplementary Latin course is also taught specifically for the requirements of medical studies.
 The aim is not to acquire knowledge comparable to the Latinum, but to understand medical terminology.
 For other subjects such as law, the supplementary Latin courses are organised differently.